 - Poughkeepsie Children’s Home (care of physical plant, interaction with children)

 - Fundraisers: Grace Smith House (domestic violence agency), Bladder Cancer Advocacy Network, Hurricane and flooding relief

 - Annual support of Comic Relief’s “Red Nose Day” to end child poverty (see bottom photo below)

-Meet or exceed the national pass rate for first-time takers of the Physician Assistant National Certification Examination (PANCE).
+Meet or exceed the national first-time pass rate for the Physician Assistant National Certification Examination (PANCE).

 View the annual PANCE pass rates

 *The ARC-PA has granted Accreditation-Provisional status to the Marist College Physician Assistant Program sponsored by Marist College.
 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.